-The main concern of developer testing is – misunderstanding of requirements.
-If requirements are misunderstood by developer then no matter at what depth developer test the application, he will never find the error.
+The main concern with Developer Testing is – misunderstanding of requirements.
+If the requirements are misunderstood by the developer then no matter at what depth the developer tests the application, he will never find the error.

-Where it can fail, where to concentrate more, which is important path of the application.
-Developer can do unit testing very well and can effectively identify boundary cases.
-(Image credit)
+Where it can fail, where to concentrate more, which is the important path of the application, etc. The developer can do unit testing very well and can effectively identify boundary cases.

-This is all applicable to a developer who is a good tester!
-But most of the developers consider testing as painful job, even they know the system well, due to their negligence they tend to skip many testing paths, as it’s a very painful experience for them.
+This is all applicable to a developer who is a Good Tester!
+But most of the developers consider testing as a painful job, even though they know the system well, due to their negligence they tend to skip many testing paths, as it’s a very painful experience for them.

 Developers, please don’t review your own code.
-Generally you will overlook the issues in your code.
+Generally, you will overlook the issues in your code.
 So give it to others for review.

 Through the build to test team.
-Don’t waste your time as well.
-For success of any project there should be independent testing team validating your applications.
-After all it’s our (testers) responsibility to make the ‘baby’ smarter!!
+Don’t waste your time either.
+For the success of any project, there should be an independent testing team validating your applications.
+After all, it’s our (testers) responsibility to make the ‘baby’ smarter!!

-What you say?
+What did you say?

 Feel free to disclose your thoughts in the comments section below!